Are you ready to be a Koala Champion?

 Why do we need to be Koala Champions?

-In many parts of Australia, koala populations have decreased significantly, and are now listed as Vulnerable in Queensland, New South Wales, and the Australian Capital Territory.
+In many parts of Australia, koala populations have decreased significantly, and are now listed as Endangered in Queensland, New South Wales, and the Australian Capital Territory.
 The four main threats to koalas are:

 - habitat loss